somnath090/somnath090/README.md

-As a developer,

- I want to create default amenities for the new Brand - SSAW in the HDS database

- so that users can have a standardized set of amenities available for selection in Propel.

-Context:

-Default amenities will need to be added to AMENITY_TAG table in HDS DB.

-Acceptance Criteria

-The system should allow the creation of default amenities that can be easily displayed for users in Propel.
+The system should allow the addition of the "SSAW" brand through the Hotel Tag V1 Service interface.

+The new brand should be visible in the list of available brands for tagging hotels.